nno-carl/Smart-Parking-System/README.md

 PyQt5
 MongoDB

-Uploaded files do not contain Mask R-CNN model
+Uploaded files do not contain Mask R-CNN model.
-Please go to https://github.com/matterport/Mask_RCNN/releases to download "mask_rcnn_coco.h5"
+Please go to https://github.com/matterport/Mask_RCNN/releases to download "mask_rcnn_coco.h5".

 Before opening it, please make sure the above tools have been installed successfully.
 Please install Mask R-CNN before open it.
-Download Mask R-CNN: https://github.com/matterport/Mask_RCNN Do not forget to install MongoDB
+Download Mask R-CNN: https://github.com/matterport/Mask_RCNN./r Do not forget to install MongoDB.

 Run 'mainEntry.py' to open the project.
 It will automatically open video and detect cars.
 The video and the number of parking will be shown on user interface.